FloranteAtencio/Podman-dbscaling-mariadbproxysql/README.md

 Next Steps:

-Create the Docker Images: Create Docker images for MariaDB and ProxySQL, or use existing images from Docker Hub.
+Create the Container Images: Create Docker images for MariaDB and ProxySQL, or use existing images from Docker Hub.

 Write Kubernetes Manifests: Create the Kubernetes Deployment and Service manifests.